 In addition to the General Demands listed above, the following General Demands may be called.
+Each demand is restricted to only one use in a shake.
 (LT 16)

 - A. COLOR WILD: A color is wild in this shake.
 In the word to be formed, cubes of this color may represent a single letter more than once, or it may represent different letters.
 For instance, one wild cube may stand for "G" and another wild cube for "E" in the same shake.
-ONLY ONE COLOR MAY BE WILD IN A SHAKE. - B. MUST CONTAIN: The word must contain a certain letter designated by the player making the Demand.
-ONLY ONE LETTER MAY BE DEMANDED IN A SHAKE. - C. MUST NOT CONTAIN: The word may not contain the letter designated by the player making the Demand.
-ONLY ONE LETTER MAY BE FORBIDDEN IN A SHAKE. - D. LETTER TRANSFER: All occurrences of a letter designated by the player making this Demand become the other letter specified by the player making this Demand.
+Only one color may be wild in a Shake. - B. MUST CONTAIN: The word must contain a certain letter designated by the player making the Demand.
+Only one letter may be demanded in a shake. - C. MUST NOT CONTAIN: The word may not contain the letter designated by the player making the Demand.
+Only one letter may be forbidden in a shake. - D. LETTER TRANSFER: All occurrences of a letter designated by the player making this Demand become the other letter specified by the player making this Demand.
 For instance, "All P's are X's."
 In this case, "P's are entirely eliminated from the shake.
-Even a wild cube designated as a "P" becomes an "X." ONLY ONE LETTER TRANSFER IS ALLOWED IN A SHAKE. - E. NUMBER OF LETTERS: The word must contain the EXACT number of letters designated by the player making this Demand.
+Even a wild cube designated as a "P" becomes an "X." Only one letter transfer is allowed in a shake. - E. NUMBER OF LETTERS: The word must contain the exact number of letters designated by the player making this Demand.
 No less than four and no more than ten letters may be demanded. - F. DOUBLE VOWEL: The word must contain a double vowel.
-This means the word must contain two consecutive vowels of the SAME LETTER, for example, ee, oo, aa. - G. DOUBLE CONSONANT: The word must contain a double consonant.
-This means the word must contain two consecutive consonants of the SAME LETTER, for example: tt, pp. - O. COMPOUND WORD: A compound word is one word formed by combining two or more smaller words.
+This means the word must contain two consecutive vowels of the same letter, for example, ee, oo, aa. - G. DOUBLE CONSONANT: The word must contain a double consonant.
+This means the word must contain two consecutive consonants of the same letter, for example: tt, pp. - O. COMPOUND WORD: A compound word is one word formed by combining two or more smaller words.
 The compound word retains in some form the combined meanings of the smaller words.
 NOTE: In an open compound, or two-word compound, such as "light bulb," the word "light" will be ruled as a noun used as an adjective.